Financial information for domestic postgraduate students

 - Domestic fee-paying places and the associated loan (FEE-HELP)

 There is no formal application process.
-Eligible applicants who submitted their complete application by the Faculty’s closing date and who have been granted a Firm Offer by Friday 28 June 2013 may be awarded a CSP based on academic merit.
-Successful applicants will be notified in early July via email.
+Eligible applicants who submitted their complete application by the Faculty’s on time closing date (30 May Coaching Psychology , 30 June all other degrees) and who have been granted a Firm Offer by Friday 11th July 2014 may be awarded a CSP based on academic merit.
+Successful applicants will be notified in July via email.
 Australian citizens, Australian permanent residents or New Zealand citizens are eligible to be considered for a CSP.
-Recipients of the places must enrol in Semester 2, 2013 and REMAIN ENROLLED.
+Recipients of the places must enrol in Semester 2, 2014 and REMAIN ENROLLED.
 No deferral of the CSP will be permitted.

 HECS-HELP loans are available to eligible students enrolled in Commonwealth Supported Places.
 A HECS-HELP loan will cover all or part of the student contribution amount.
-More HECS-HELP information
+Find more HECS-HELP information here.

 Students who are not in receipt of a Commonwealth Supported Place will need to read the FEE-HELP information below.